MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-table-storage-copy-activity.md

     If you select **Use destination column**:
     - **Row key column**: Select the name of the column whose column values are used as the row key.
 If not specified, use a GUID for each row.

-- **Write batch size**: Specify the write batch size to inserts data into Azure Table when it is hit.
-Allowed values are integer (number of rows).and the default value is 10,000.
+- **Write batch size**: Specify the write batch size to inserts data into Azure Table.
+Allowed values are integer (number of rows).
+The default value is 10,000.

 - **Write batch timeout**: Specify the wait time for the batch insert operation to finish before it times out.
 The allowed value is timespan.